bvic23/VinceRP/README.md

 // Define a calculated variable which sums the values of 'x' let sum = x.reduce { $0 + $1 }

-// When we send 2
+// When we push 2
 x <- 2

 // The sum will be 3
 print(sum*) // 3

-// When we send 3
+// When we push 3
 x <- 3

 // The sum will be 6